rsmets/bot0x-cli/README.md

    - `awsrmfaa <role>` - Assume AWS MFA role automatically
    - `awsmfa <profile>` - Generate AWS MFA token

-2. Shell aliases for all other commands, including your new `ccio` command for opening CircleCI.
+2. Shell aliases for all other commands:
+   - These aliases let you run commands like `kbp 3000` or `gitclean` directly in your shell

-> **Note**: The `alias` command automatically excludes commands that require `eval`, so there are no conflicts between the two.
+   - **Note**: The `alias` command automatically excludes commands that require `eval`, so there are no conflicts between the two.

 #### Alternative: Save to a file